-POLICY H2: Limits To Development - Development proposals will be supported on sites within the Limits to Development as shown in Figure 3 (below) where the proposal complies with the policies in this Neighbourhood Plan.
+POLICY H2: Limits To Development - Development proposals will be supported, in principle, on sites within the Limits to Development as shown in Figure 3 (below) where the proposal complies with the policies in this Neighbourhood Plan.

-Land outside the Limits to Development is treated as open countryside, where development will be carefully controlled in line with the provisions of this Neighbourhood Plan, local and National strategic planning policies.
+Land outside the Limits to Development is treated as open countryside, where development will be carefully controlled in line with the provisions of this Neighbourhood Plan, the strategic policies of the Local Plan and national policies.